Want to create an itinerary from this post?

 Hot Air Balloons in Deerfield by MOTT

 Cape Cod Chamber Music Festival (several Cape Cod towns)

 The Cape Cod Chamber Music Festival has been presenting fine classical music for more than three decades.
 Hailed by The New York Times as “a triumph of quality,” the CCCF hosts a series of concerts around scenic Cape Cod, with shows in Chatham, Wellfleet and Cotuit this year, to name just a few locations.
 You can find a full listing of the concerts here.
 Tickets are available here.

 Chatham Harbor by Bill DeSousa-Mauk

-Plymouth Waterfront Festival (August 24 in Plymouth, MA)
+Plymouth Waterfront Festival (Plymouth, MA)

 The Plymouth Waterfront Festival is a good time for the whole family.
 Situated right on the water, this August festival attracts more than 215 artisan and craft booths, making for a truly unique experience.
 Two stages of live entertainment and the Ducky Dash add to the fun.
 The Plymouth Waterfront Festival is also free to the public.
 For driving directions, click here.

 For more on Massachusetts’ arts and entertainment scene, visit www.massvacation.com/arts.